-With all that is available today it is quite possible to have true worship at home with reading the Bible, a good cassette and a few friends.
 Prayer and worship do not need to be in a certain building on a certain day but they do need to be in Spirit and in truth.
 Certain practices can help us to cultivate an atmosphere of true worship in our daily life.
 I do not wish to be too prescriptive or legalistic as we do have a great deal of freedom in Christ but no matter how free we are we do need to be stayed on God.
 My personal practice is to have times of prayer and meditation in the morning and in the evening.
 I also take "saying grace" quite seriously.
 I always pray with meals and refocus myself on God.
 As I work I may have some Christian music playing in the background.
 I also find great assistance from reading carefully selected high quality Christian books.
-There are other practices as well but I think you get the idea.
+There are other helpful practices as well but the key is to keep your focus on God.
 The constant cultivation of the presence of God based on fixing one's mind on the truth of God and adoring His glorious nature is one of life's secrets for maintaining a sweet perspective and right perception of life.

-May I also add that I would like to see a greater focus on Jesus Christ not just on doctrine, or on ethics or even on good Christian psychology.
-The pulpit in particular should preach Christ crucified and regularly take the congregation to behold Jesus in His life, ministry and inner nature.
+I believe there needs to be a greater focus on Jesus Christ not just on doctrine, nor on ethics or even on good Christian psychology.
+Those ministering from the pulpit in particular should preach Christ crucified and regularly take the congregation to behold Jesus in His life, ministry and inner nature.
 This is the most powerfully transformational of all preaching because it portrays Christ to our souls most clearly.